Tuesday, April 5, 2022

 A Chicago Style hot dog must have a poppy seed bun, an all-beef hot dog, yellow mustard, chopped white onions, green sweet pickle relish, a dill pickle spear, fresh tomato slices, or tomato wedges, sport peppers, and a dash of celery salt, or it is not a Chicago dog.

 Prejudice for ketchup exists only for hot dogs.
-Let me explain why it's not acceptable to put ketchup on a hot dog in Chicago (and suburbs) unless you're 10 or younger.
+Let me explain why putting ketchup on a hot dog in Chicago (and the suburbs) is unacceptable unless you're 10 or younger.

 The answer, it turns out, is found in science.
 It's really quite simple.
 The fresh tomatoes on the dog replace what ketchup would bring to the party in tomato sweetness.